cdapio/cdap/docs/loom-tech-docs/source/server/index.rst

 an administrator can create a "centos6" image type that maps the "amazon" provider to some identifier for an image that uses centos6 as its operating system, and that maps the "rackspace" provider to some other identifier for an image that uses centos6 as its operating system.
-Now, elsewhere in Loom, the administrator can simply refer to the "centos6" image type instead of referring to different image identifies that depend on what provider is in use.
+Now, elsewhere in Loom, the administrator can simply refer to the "centos6" image type instead of referring to different image identities that depend on what provider is in use.

 Services
 ^^^^^^^^